lmssee/iuuu/ReadMe.md

 The component uses [Vue's jsx](https://cn.vuejs.org/guide/extras/render-function.html) writing style, similar to template writing style

-### library ( component's home)
+### src (source component's home)

 The root directory of the component, which exposes the component to the outside through `index. ts`.
-The components are located in the `library` folder, and you can add new components by using the command `npx iuuu c`.
+The components are located in the `src` folder, and you can add new components by using the command `npx iuuu c`.

-The ` npx iuuu c` command will create a new component with the name you entered in the `src` directory (please follow the naming convention for new components, separate words with `-`), and automatically add exports to `library/src/index.ts`.
+The ` npx iuuu c` command will create a new component with the name you entered in the `src` directory (please follow the naming convention for new components, separate words with `-`), and automatically add exports to `src/index.ts`.
 If you want to overwrite the component after writing some code, you can overwrite it again by using the command `npx iuuu c <component name>`.

 ### static